lnarasim/geekshub_python_bootcamp/topics/map_filter_zip.md

 ---

-# Exercises
+# Exercises (1/3)

 1. Write a map to calcuate some of elements of two lists

-2. Write a map to calcuate area of the rectangle.
-The lists "length" and "breadh" contains length and breadh of rectable
+2. Write a map to calcuate area of the rectangles.
+The lists "length" and "breadh" contains length and breadh of rectangles

 3. There are three lists containing first name, middle name and last name of individuals.
 Write a map to evaluate full name of the individuals and store it in another lists named "full name"

+4. There are arbitary number of lists.
+Write a map to caculate the the sum of elements of the lists.
+The map should work for any number of lists

+5. For the following lists x, y, z.
+Perform x + y - z using map.
+    - x = [1, 2, 3, 4, 5]
+    - y = [10, 20, 30, 40, 50]
+    - z = [100, 200, 300, 400, 500]

+---

+# Exercises (2/3)

+6. For the following lists x, y.
+Perform square of (x + y) using map.
+    - x = [1, 2, 3, 4, 5]
+    - y = [10, 20, 30, 40, 50]
+    - z = [100, 200, 300, 400, 500]

-4. Perform all the above using lambda
+7. Perform all the above using lambda

-5. Write a filter to get list of all prime numbers from 1 to 1000
+8. Write a filter to get list of all prime numbers from 1 to 1000

-6. Write a filter to get list of all numbers between 1 and 100 that are divisble by 7
+9. Write a filter to get list of all numbers between 1 and 100 that are divisble by 7

-7. Given a list of strings, write a filter to get list of strings that are palindrome
+10. Given a list of strings, write a filter to get list of strings that are palindrome

+---

+# Exercises (3/3)

-8. Write a map/filter that finds some of elements that are divisble by 7.
+11. Write a map/filter that finds some of elements that are divisble by 7.
 (Hint: You need to find a list with some of each elements of the lists and then get a list containing elements that are multiple of 7)

-9. Try solving the previous example with lambda
+12. Try solving the previous example with lambda

+13. You have a list of lists representing a square matrix.
+Write a zip function to transpose the matrix

 ---
 layout: true